Former 'Biggest Loser' Contestants Accuse Show's Trainers of Forcing Them to Take Weight Loss Drugs

 Videos by PopCulture.com

-But former Biggest Loser contestants beg to differ, having come forward in May 2016 and publicly accusing the show’s trainers of pressuring them to take weight loss drugs to spur dramatic results.
+More recently, former Biggest Loser contestants have come forward, publicly accusing the show’s trainers of pressuring them to take weight loss drugs to spur dramatic results.

 “Bob Harper was my trainer,” says Joelle Gwynn, a former contestant, told The New York Post.
 “He goes away and his assistant comes in.
 He’s got this brown paper bag that’s bundled up.
 He says, ‘Take this drug, it’ll really help you.’
 It was yellow and black.
 I was like, ‘What the f–k is this?’”